 Employee relations are prioritised at every level with senior management maintaining an open door policy.
-We are committed to continually investing in staff development to unlock and realise their highest potential and value add.
-We also seek to provide amenable and positive working conditions and an inclusive culture to ensure we attract and then retain superior talent in a skills-scarce environment.

-All our employees are remunerated in line with the Basic Conditions of Employment Act.
+We are committed to continually investing in employee development to unlock and realise their highest potential and value add.
+We also seek to provide amenable and positive working conditions and an inclusive culture to ensure we attract and then retain superior talent in a skillsscarce environment.
+All our employees are remunerated in line with industry norms.

 We support every employee's right to belong to a union and demonstrate this through an open and transparent relationship with all unions and their representatives.
-CEPPWAWU represents certain of our employees in terms of a broad based black empowerment agreement, and the strength of our partnership with the union is reflected in its stakeholding in the group through its investment company.
+CEPPWAWU represents certain of our employees in terms of a broad based black empowerment partnership, and the strength of our relationship with the union is reflected in its stakeholding in the group through its investment company.